PLAYERS: 1 (1-3 simultaneous with online play??)

 Tel-Tel provides three choices on the main menu: one-player mahjong, a screen that leads to a digitized telephone, and an options menu.
 Mahjong leads you through a series of menus, presumably to customize your style of play, before spewing you out into a match with two other computer players.
 Trying to use the telephone option today gets you nowhere.
 After a few seconds of seeing the phone, you’ll be whisked back to the main menu.
-Presumably, if you had the Mega Modem installed and were subscribed to the Meganet service, you would either dial the telephone manually using the Mega Drive controller or watch as the telephone connected you and a friend through electronic witchcraft.
+Presumably, if you had the Mega Modem installed and were subscribed to the Meganet service, you would either dial the telephone manually using the Mega Drive controller or watch as the telephone connected you and a friend through electronic trickery.

 Admittedly, I don’t understand most kanji.
 But after exploring many different sub-menus, it doesn’t look like Tel-Tel Mahjong even supports two-player competitive play.
 This means that, if you purchased the game any time before the modem’s release in November, you could only play against computer opponents.
 What a rip!
 Even if you were content with a months-long wait to play mahjong against your friend in a different prefecture, a two-player option should have been included.